dalenguyen/firebase-wordpress-docs/docs/intro/shortcode-list.rst

 .. code-block:: php

     // After logging in, you will be redirect to the homepage.
-The redirect is optional.
-Default button text is "Login"
+    // The redirect is optional.
+    // Default button text is "Login"
+    // enable_placeholder is optional to hide the label and display placeholder

-    [firebase_login button_text='Signin' redirect='/']
+    [firebase_login button_text='Signin' redirect='/' enable_placeholder=true]

 .. code-block:: php